JMIBarth/tutorials/substitution_model_selection/README.md

 <kbd>![](./img/iqtree_002.png)</kbd>

-At the beginning of the tested-models list, the log output states: “Create initial parsimony tree by phylogenetic likelihood library (PLL)... “, and at the end of this list, the best models according to three criteria are listed:
+At the beginning of list of tested models, the log output states: “Create initial parsimony tree by phylogenetic likelihood library (PLL)... “, and at the end of this list, the best models according to three criteria are listed:

 * the Akaike Information Criterion (AIC)
 * the Corrected Akaike Information Criterion (AICc – the correction is to prevent overfitting with short alignments)